cambridge-cares/TheWorldAvatar/Agents/NUSDavisWeatherStationAgent/README.md

 made by concatenating the parameter name-value pairs in the following manner: api-key`[apiKey]`t`[timestamp]` (e.g. api-key982634341t1988729481).
 Then the aforementioned concatenated string can be used to generate the apiSignature by using the HMAC SHA-256 algorithm with the HMAC secret key being the `[apiSecret]`.
 Note that every api call requires a fresh timestamp.
-See also the [API documentation](#Weather-Station-API)).
+(See also the [API documentation](#Weather-Station-API)).
 #### Example readings
 Readings are returned in the response body in form of a JSON Object which consist of key-value pair.
 The JSONObject has the key:"sensors", which contains a JSONArray containing a JSONObject.
-In this JSONObject is a JSONArray associated with the key:"data".
+Inside this JSONObject is a JSONArray associated with the key:"data".
 This JSONArray contains one JSONObject.
 The key value pairs within this JSONObject contain all the relevant weather readings corresponding to a particular timestamp.
 The key for the timestamp is `[ts]`.
-The following examples of what the JSONObject returned by a `[current]` data api call looks like.
+The following images are examples of what the JSONObject returned by a `[current]` data api call looks like.

 ![Shows part of the response body of a successful weather readings request.](docs/img/sample_reading1.png "First part of the weather data reading obtained using a 'current' data api call")
 ![Shows part of the response body of a successful weather readings request.](docs/img/sample_reading2.png "Second part of the current weather data reading obtained using a 'current' data api call")